Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Ringdown and QNMs

 Using this relation, we can derive an alternative expression for the contribution of the mirror modes in the ringdown.
 The derivation of this expression, together with a resolution of some confusion in the literature, is summarized in Appendix~\ref{appendix:mirror}.

-Since the same symmetry applies to the radial Teukolsky solutions, the `in' solution satisfies $R^\text{in*}_{lm}(\omega) = R^\text{in}_{l-m}(-\omega^*)$.
+Since the same symmetry applies to the radial Teukolsky solutions, the ``in'' solution satisfies $R^\text{in*}_{lm}(\omega) = R^\text{in}_{l-m}(-\omega^*)$.
 Consequently, the asymptotic amplitudes also satisfy a similar relation, $B^\text{ref/inc*}_{lm}(\omega) = B^\text{ref/inc}_{l-m}(-\omega^*)$.
-Using this relation with Eqs.~\eqref{eq:excitationfactor} and \eqref{eq:mirrormode}, the excitation factor of the mirror mode is related to that of the original mode via~\footnote{ Equation~\eqref{eq:excitationfactorofmirrormode} exactly matches Eq.~(39) of Ref.~\cite{Lo:2025njp} aside from notation, while it is inconsistent with Eq.~(7) of Ref.~\cite{Oshita:2025ibu}, which can only be obtained by assuming the opposite sign on the right-hand side of Eq.~\eqref{eq:excitationfactorofmirrormode}.}
+Using this relation with Eqs.~\eqref{eq:excitationfactor} and \eqref{eq:mirrormode}, the excitation factor of the mirror mode is related to that of the ordinary mode via~\footnote{ Equation~\eqref{eq:excitationfactorofmirrormode} exactly matches Eq.~(39) of Ref.~\cite{Lo:2025njp} aside from notation, while it is inconsistent with Eq.~(7) of Ref.~\cite{Oshita:2025ibu}, which can only be obtained by assuming the opposite sign on the right-hand side of Eq.~\eqref{eq:excitationfactorofmirrormode}.}

-Figure~\ref{fig:qnmfreqandexcitationfactor} shows the QNM frequencies and excitation factors for $(l,m) = (2,2)$ up to the seventh overtone.
-We highlight the region with the spin parameter $0.85\leq a/M\leq 0.95$ using thick curves.
+Figure~\ref{fig:qnmfreqandexcitationfactor} shows the QNM frequencies and excitation factors for $(l,m) = (2,2)$ and $(l,m) = (3,1)$ up to the seventh overtone.
+Throughout this paper, as a reference for the QNM frequencies and excitation factors, we adopt a publicly available dataset~\cite{Motohashi:2024fwt,motohashi_2024_12696858}, hereafter referred to as the reference dataset (RD).
+For $(l,m) = (2,2)$, we highlight the region with the spin parameter $0.85\leq a/M\leq 0.95$ using thick curves where the avoided crossing and resonant excitation occur.
 As seen in Fig.~\ref{fig:qnmfreqandexcitationfactor}, the excitation factors of the fifth and sixth overtones exhibit a significant enhancement around $a/M = 0.9$, where the corresponding QNM frequencies approach each other.
 This resonant excitation phenomenon universally occurs in the QNMs in the vicinity of exceptional points~\cite{Motohashi:2024fwt}.
-Near this spin value, the excitation factors exhibit a distinctive knot-shaped loop, serving as a unique tool to characterize the underlying spacetime structure. $(l,m) = (3,1)$ modes exhibit sharper resonance, which arises within a sequence of successive resonances~\cite{Motohashi:2024fwt}.
+Near this spin value, the excitation factors exhibit a distinctive knot-shaped loop, serving as a unique tool to characterize the underlying spacetime structure.

+The $(l,m) = (3,1)$ modes show a complex structure characterized by multiple avoided crossings and resonances~\cite{Motohashi:2024fwt}.
+Within this sequence of successive resonances, the resonance between $n=+5$ and $+6$ in the spin range $0.972 \leq a/M \leq 0.99725$ stands out as a sharp resonance.
+In Fig.~\ref{fig:qnmfreqandexcitationfactor}, in addition to this sharp resonance, we also highlight the range $0.952 \leq a/M \leq 0.96$ for the mild resonance between $n=+4$ and $+5$ as one of the successive resonances.
+We shall discuss the role of the mild resonance in the extraction procedure in Sec.~\ref{sec:results31}.